WDI-SEA/notes/07-angular/angular-custom-filters/readme.md

 #### pluralize

+Assume you have an array of objects.
 Create a filter called 'pluralize' that accepts accepts a list length as an input and accepts two other parameters:

 * **length** - a number representing a quantity